 After completion of this conversion degree, you’ll qualify for a Graduate Basis for Chartered Membership with the British Psychological Society (BPS).
 This will allow you to progress to a postgraduate professional training programme in an area of psychology including forensic, clinical, health, educational, occupational and counselling psychology.

-The University offers BPS accredited course in Organisational and Consumer Psychology MSc.
+The University offers BPS accredited course in Counselling Psychology Professional Doctorate.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.